All photos by: Viktor Radics

 We asked Viktor a few questions about #TheMotoSocialToronto and how it came to be.

-Town Moto: Alright, top three key things that make a good Moto Social location?
+Town Moto: I'm sure there are a lot of places you've thought of hosting this event, but what would you say are the top three key things that make a good Moto Social location?
 Viktor: 1.
 A friendly independent cafe with good staff & good vibes 2.
 A cool street 3.
 Ample parking

-TM: Alright, let’s back it up a bit - what is #TheMotoSocialToronto to you?
-Tell us a bit about your vision.
+TM: Hahah, right, Great things to keep in mind.
+I'sure that helps narrow it down.
+Before we get into some more meet up details - I thought we might back it up a bit - what is #TheMotoSocialToronto to you?
+Tell us a bit about your vision with the event.
 Viktor: My vision for #TheMotoSocialToronto is to bring the motorcycle community together in an inclusive environment where everyone feels welcome, connected and accepted.
 Where the "like-minded" could find each other, and naturally build relationships. #TheMotoSocialToronto is a way for me to positively impact my community and invite others to share in my love for motorcycling and humanity.
 My hope is that people leave more stoked about life and motorcycles.

-TM: Actually, let's back it up even further - who is Viktor Radics?
+TM: Actually, let's back it up even further - tell us a bit about yourself, who is Viktor Radics?
 And how did you decide to start these meet ups?
 Viktor: I’m a simple creative guy fascinated by life and humanity.
 Professionally I am a creative photographer specializing in Music, Portrait and Adventure Lifestyle photography and I’ve been working in the motorcycle industry since 2007 representing brands like Aprilia, Moto Guzzi, Vespa and BMW.
 My vision is to create alluring work that inspires us all to break out of our protective cages and live life pursuing an authentic vision and purpose.

 TM: We’ve seen this rad little event really grow in size since it’s inception - who’s showing up these Wednesday evenings?
 Viktor: The crowd ranges across the board from young guys and girls to older men and women.
 The bikes also range from vintage cafes, bobbers & scramblers to modern adventure bikes, touring bikes and rocket ships.
 The vibe is low-key, friendly and creative and everyone is welcome.
 I’m so excited about how much the event has grown over the last 2 years.
 I’m encouraged that people are having a great time and are continuing to come out.
 I love that I can have a cool & interesting chat with a couple in their later 60’s just as well as a young gal who just picked up her first bike and is pumped about getting into the bike life.
 People living in the various communities we host the event in walk over with their kids and their dog and hang with us regardless of being riders or not.
 I think it’s great that people feel welcomed and aren’t left out.
 The crowd really embraces the “new guy” and invites them in.